Lightweight RGB-T Tracking with Mobile Vision Transformers: Related Work

-Efficient RGB-X trackers such as EMTrack \cite{emtrack} leverage small variants of ViT-based backbones to build lightweight multimodal trackers.
-EMTrack employs modality-specific experts, lightweight fusion modules, and a triple-stage knowledge distillation training pipeline.
-It achieves good inference speed but retains relatively high parameter count and a complex training strategy.
-SUTrack \cite{sutrack}, a unified RGB-X tracker based on a HiViT backbone, also provides a compact variant using a small version of HiViT backbone for improved efficiency.
+An efficient RGB-X tracker, EMTrack \cite{emtrack}, adopts small ViT variants with modality experts, lightweight fusion, and multistage Knowledge Distillation, achieving good speed, but with relatively high parameter counts and complex training.
+SUTrack \cite{sutrack} also offers a compact HiViT variant, which is the state-of-the-art efficient multimodal tracker.